 - Intestinal distress and irritation from laxative abuse

 - Severe dehydration from purging of fluids

-- Electrolyte imbalance (too low or too high levels of sodium, calcium, potassium and other minerals) which can lead to heart attack.
+- Electrolyte imbalance (too low or too high levels of sodium, calcium, potassium, and other minerals) which can lead to stroke or heart attack

 - Individual, group, and/or family psychotherapy